-Can I Make a Money Order Out to Myself?
+Can You Make a Money Order Out to Yourself?

 Money orders are typically available for up to $1,000 (as previously reported).
 Fees may apply and vary by the retailer; see our lists of places that offer free money orders and the cheapest places to buy money orders.